rtosholdings/riptable/docs/THREADING.md

 5) copy/convert: .copy(), .astype(), upcasting
 6) hstack/vstack
 7) where, putmask
-8) binary and fancy index getitem/setitem
+8) boolean and fancy index getitem/setitem
 8) sorting/uniquesness: lexsort, searchsorted, unique (soon sort)
 9) datetime routines: strftime, finding the daylight savings
 10) linear_interp
 11) special grouping routines which dont exist in numpy (like ismember, transform=True, ifirstkey)
 12) special hashing routines
-13) ema related
+13) ema related (moving averages)
 14) window related: rolling functions in pandas
 15) apply related and numba.prange loops (only way out to JIT multithreaded routines)
 16) row major to col major conversions and back (1d to 2d, record array)
+17) concept of mask, nan, invalid, or filter (and how to loop over data)

-Further numpy has no
+Further numpy has not yet grown into
 1) Table/DataFrame/Dataset class
 2) Categorical (multikey) class
-3) Way to save and compress large data tables and read back stacked
+3) Save and compress large data tables and read back stacked

-This prevented numpy from vertical software integration (like Apple does on the iphone).
-If numpy did, it would have developed those concepts more, which would have led to more group, compression related functions in numpy.
-Maturity in those areas would be beneficial.
+The groupby.apply or groupby.somefunction (such as cumsum for example) requires that the cumsum operation have at minimum TWO arrays passed in: the array to operate on, and the fancy index for the group.
+This is **very important**: loop using a fancy index (not a boolean mask).